 17.0 MEANS OF ESCAPE FROM FIRE Record of Assessors Findings Relevant Photographs 17.1 Is the design and maintenance of the means of escape considered adequate?
-Yes The building appears to have been to designed and constructed in accordance with the building standards at the time of construction.
-Flats discharge onto common parts, which in turn discharges onto the main staircase, with egress available to the front and rear elevations of the block.
+Yes Flats typically discharge onto the main lift lobby area, which in turn discharges onto the staircase, which discharges at ground floor level, with egress via the main front entrance door to the property.
 17.2 More specifically: a.
 Are travel distances considered reasonable where there is single direction escape?
-Yes Escape routes are obvious, direct and unobstructed.
-The dead end corridor scenarios to the 1st to 7th floor level is approximately 13m.
-It is assumed that there is a fire engineered solution to mitigate the excessive dead end corridor scenario, presumably comprising a mechanical ventilation system.
+Yes Dead end corridor situations with travel distances in excess of 7.5m, were noted.
+Mitigation in the form of the AOV system and fire suppression system to the common parts corridors provided at each floor level.
+Escape routes are obvious, direct and unobstructed.

+b.
 Are travel distances considered reasonable where there are alternative means of escape?
-N/A с.
-Is there an adequate provision of exits?
-Yes The provision of exits is as per original construction and considered to be adequate for the number of people expected to be present in the block at any one time. d.
-Do fire exits open in the direction of escape where necessary?
-Yes The front door is inward opening, but this is acceptable for the expected number of occupants within the building. е.
-Is there a satisfactory means for securing exits?
-Yes Final exit door is secure to prevent unauthorised access to the block.
-1 f.
-Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
+N/A Yes The provision of exits is as per original construction and considered to be adequate for the number of people expected to be present in the block at any one time. necessary?
+Yes The front door is inwards opening, but this is acceptable for the expected number of occupants within the building.
+Yes Final exit doors are self-closing to prevent unauthorised access to the block. glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
 Yes The common parts walls, ceilings and partitions forming the means of escape route appear to provide satisfactory protection to the escape routes.

-g common areas considered adequate, and are the doors maintained in sound condition?
-Yes Common area doors were determined to be 54mm thick 1 hour fire rated doors, with intumescent strips and seal, one and a half pair 100mm butts and vision panel, with appropriate signage.
-At 3rd floor level a missing screw was noted to the staircase door centre butt.
-It is necessary to reinstate the missing screw.
-Refer to Action Plan l· common areas?
-Yes Communal fire doors contain appropriate self-closing devices. i. i.
+g.
+Is the fire resistance of doors to staircases and the common areas considered adequate, and are the doors maintained in sound condition?
+Yes Common area doors were determined to be adequately fire rated.
+It is necessary to confirm that the vent provided to the ground floor lobby door is an intumescent type of vent.
+Refer to Action Plan h.
+Are suitable self-closing devices fitted to doors in the common areas?
+Yes Common parts doors are provided with self closers. i.
 Is the fire resistance of doors to meter cupboards/storerooms/plant rooms in the common areas considered adequate, and are they adequately secured and/or fitted with suitable self-closing devices?
 Yes